-cover of the air cleaner.
-Make certain the latches are folded back against the cover so that they don t hinder filter removal/installation.
-Most latches are spring loaded to fold back when open.
-The filter fits tightly over the outlet tube, creating the critical seal on the inside diameter of the filter endcap.
-The filter should be removed gently to reduce the amount of dust dislodged.
-There will be some initial resistance, similar to breaking the seal on a jar.
-Gently move the end of the filter back and forth to break the seal.
+Rotate the filter while pulling straight out.
+Unfasten or unlatch the service cover.
+Because the filter fits tightly over the outlet tube to create the critical seal, there will be some initial resistance, similar to breaking the seal on a jar.
+Gently move the end of the filter back and forth to break the seal then rotate while pulling straight out.
+Avoid knocking the filter against the housing.